-In order to identify incentives and barriers to engage in SRC among farmers in Western Slovakia, semi-structured interviews in form of face-to-face interviews were used as a method to understand famers' decision-making to engage in SRC.
+In order to identify incentives and barriers to engage in SRP among farmers in Western Slovakia, semi-structured interviews in form of face-to-face interviews were used as a method to understand famers' decision-making to engage in SRP.
 This qualitative method places the interviewed person in the centre of attention and allows flexibility to encompass individual cases (Lamnek & Krell, 2016).
 The interviews were conducted with the help of a semi-structured questionnaire that consisted of two parts.
 The first part contained general questions regarding current farm management such as types of agricultural activities pursued, size of farm, relationship to land and to fertilizers.
-The second part contained questions on the perception of and experience with SRC, its benefits and disadvantages as well as on farmers' view about the usefulness of produced SRC biomass.
+The second part contained questions on the perception of and experience with SRP, its benefits and disadvantages as well as on farmers' view about the usefulness of produced SRP biomass.

 Within the project, all the farmers who were contacted to be interviewed for the purpose of this study were situated within a radius of approximately 100 km from Malacky, mainly in the Zahorie region.
-Furthermore, they farmed land of soil quality 5-9 (worse soil quality, since it is legally allowed to grow SRC only on these soils in Slovakia) with a maximum of four landowners.
+Furthermore, they farmed land of soil quality 5-9 (worse soil quality, since it is legally allowed to grow SRP only on these soils in Slovakia) with a maximum of four landowners.
 The last condition was required due to multi-person land ownership caused by expropriation in 1945 and consequently by consolidation starting from 1991.

-Farmers, fulfilling the above-mentioned criteria were already contacted as a result of the land acquisition activities carried out in WP1 IKEA Industry Malacky offered them cooperation contracts (Task 1.1) to engage in SRC.
+Farmers, fulfilling the above-mentioned criteria, were already contacted in the past by IKEA Industry Malacky who offered them the possibility to engage in SRP.
 Based on the farmers' responses they provided a contact list that was used for the purpose of this study.
-This contact list contained 14 farmers already engaged in SRC and 25 farmers not engaged in SRC.
+This contact list contained 14 farmers already engaged in SRP and 25 farmers not engaged in SRP.

 All the individuals in the list were contacted by phone.
 Those willing to participate in the study were visited personally on their farms, where interviews were conducted from January to March 2018.
 The farmers interviewed for the purposes of this study consisted of two groups.
-The first group of farmers were farmers already engaged in SRC activities (10 farmers), while the second group consisted of farmers not engaged in SRC (9 farmers).
-The majority of interviewed farmers manage mostly leased land, owned by the church, municipality, state and military, as well as private persons.
-Usually famers manage 20% state owned land, which was aimed for to grow SRC in WP1.
-Farmers interviewed are illustrated in Table 2, in relation to their legal form and land ownership.
+The first group of farmers were farmers already engaged in SRP activities (10 farmers), while the second group consisted of farmers not engaged in SRP (9 farmers).
 The interviews took 30-100 minutes and were recorded.